Risk assessment notes

 If you are working with only one or two children and a normal sized bowl, you can fill the bowl up with warm water and bring it to the place you are working.

 If you are using a very large bowl with several children, it will be too heavy to carry.
-You should fill up watering cans with warm water (either from a mixer tap, or mix some kettle water with cold water (always put the cold water in first and add the kettle water second so that if you were to be distracted away, an enthusiastic child cannot take the watering can and pour boiling water anywhere unsafe).
+You should fill up watering cans with warm water - from a mixer tap, or mix some kettle water with cold water.
+If you use the kettle, always put the cold water in first and add the kettle water second.
+That way if you were to be distracted away, an enthusiastic child cannot take the watering can and pour boiling water anywhere unsafe.

 Here is a great little video by Bob Linde which you can show children if they want to see what they will be doing: